Music of the Canary Islands

 Of these, the Isas, a local variation of Jota, are the best-known and most characteristic of the Canary Islands.
 They are graceful music, with much variation between islands.
 In some places, a captain leads the dance and organizes others in a chain as the dance grows more and more complex.

 Rondalla arrangements are very common.
 Instruments include charangas, timples (similar to a cavaquinho / ukulele), castanets, panderetas, lauds and guitars.
 A peculiar ensemble in El Hierro island is made of pito herreño players (a wooden transverse flute) and drums.
 Some ritual dances in Tenerife island are led by a tabor pipe player.
 Joyful music for carnival lies to a big extent on brass bands and Latin American patterns.

+The chácaras are a type of castanets used in the Canary Islands of La Gomera and El Hierro.